-- The county in which your divorce is filed.
+- The county in which your divorce is filed

-3. How much does it cost to file for divorce?
+2. How much does it cost to file for divorce?

 4. How much child support can I expect to receive from my spouse if I file for divorce?

-5. If I have been court ordered to pay child support and I lose my job, does my child support automatically cease?
+5. If I have been court-ordered to pay child support and I lose my job, does my child support automatically cease?

 6. Does my child support automatically increase in the years after my divorce decree is final?

 No. If you wish to have child support increased, you must file a petition to modify your child support.
-These petitions must state that there are substantial changes in circumstances since the divorce decree was entered such as, but not limited to, increased expenses for your children, and an increase in your former spouse's wages or income.
+These petitions must state that there are substantial changes in circumstances since the divorce decree was entered such as, but not limited to, increased expenses for your children and an increase in your former spouse's wages or income.

 Illinois divorce law requires both parents to pay for their children's undergraduate college education expenses based upon their resources and their abilities to pay.
 This Illinois law is separate and apart from the child support statute for children who are under the age of 18 or have not graduated from high school.

-8. Will my spouse be required to contribute to daycare expenses for our children once we are divorced?
+8. Will my spouse be required to contribute to day care expenses for our children once we are divorced?

 9. What is an uncontested divorce?

-If both parties have reached an agreement as to all issues, including but not limited to, the amount of child support, maintenance (alimony), custody, visitation, division of assets, division of debt and payment of attorneys fees, then it is possible to do an uncontested divorce.
-One attorney can draft all documents for the Court.
-However, the attorney ethically represents only one party.
+If both parties have reached an agreement as to all issues, including but not limited to the amount of child support, maintenance (alimony), custody, visitation, division of assets, division of debt and payment of attorneys' fees, then it is possible to do an uncontested divorce.
+One attorney can draft all documents for the court; however, the attorney ethically represents only one party.
 An uncontested divorce can be done quickly and inexpensively in comparison to contested cases.
 All documents must be drafted to meet the standards required by our Illinois courts.

 10. How does my spouse find out about the divorce?

-11. Can I move from the state of Illinois with my children after a divorce decree has been granted?
+11. Can I move from my current home with my children after a divorce decree has been granted?

-12. After I am divorced, what would happen if I moved from the state of Illinois with my children and I do not have permission from the court or my former spouse to do so?
+12. After I am divorced, what would happen if I moved away with my children and I do not have permission from the court or my former spouse to do so?